leandrocarra/healthCheckBF/README.md

 ## Installation

-You will need lates node
+You will need latest node

 OS X & Linux: